ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note that policies can be set up, so that the Client sends a Key Distribution Request to the KDC only after a given number of received messages could not be decrypted (because of failed decryption processing or inability to retrieve the necessary keying material).

 It is application dependent and pertaining to the particular message exchange (e.g., {{I-D.ietf-core-oscore-groupcomm}}) to set up these policies for instructing Clients to retain incoming messages and for how long (OPT11).
-This allows Clients to possibly decrypt such messages after getting updated keying material, rather than just consider them non valid messages to discard right away.
+This allows Clients to possibly decrypt such messages after getting updated keying material, rather than just consider them invalid messages to discard right away.

 After having failed to decrypt messages from another group member and having sent a Key Distribution Request to the KDC, the Client might end up retrieving the same, latest group keying material that it already stores.
 In such a case, multiple failed decryptions might be due to the message sender and/or the KDC that have changed their authentication credential.
 Hence, the Client can retrieve such latest authentication credentials, by sending to the KDC an Authentication Credential Request (see {{sec-key-retrieval}} and {{sec-key-retrieval-all}}) and a KDC Authentication Credential Request (see {{kdc-pub-key}}), respectively.